BDC Hamburger Icon

 4. Set reasonable expectations and check in periodically.

 Don’t overburden a new worker with tasks; allow some time for them to get the lay of the land.
 Once a new hire gains confidence in performing a limited set of tasks, you can expand their responsibilities.
+To get there, though, it’s important to be clear and specific about what success looks like.
+This way, new hires can start with defined targets in mind.

 Involve co-workers to support the onboarding process and beyond.
-At the start, check in frequently and early to see how things are going, what problems are encountered and how those problems can best be solved.
+At the start, check in frequently and early to see how things are going, what problems are encountered, and how those problems can best be solved.

 5. Give a new hire sufficient time to adapt.